influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 Example:
 `PrintValid=true`

+#### UseWildcardsExpansion

+If `UseWildcardsExpansion` is set to true, wildcards can be used in instance name and counter name .
+Partial wildcard (e.g. `chrome*`) is supported only in instance name on Windows Vista and newer.

+On localized Windows, returned counters will be also localized.

+It also returns instance indexes in instance names.

+If set to `false`, wildcards (not partial) in instance names can still be used, but instance indexes will not be returned in instance names.

+Example:
+`UseWildcardsExpansion=true`

 #### CountersRefreshInterval

 Configured counters are matched against available counters at the interval specified by the `CountersRefreshInterval` parameter.
 Default value is `1m` (1 minute).

-If wildcards are used in instance or counter names, they are expanded at this point.
+If wildcards are used in instance or counter names, they are expanded at this point, if the `UseWildcardsExpansion` param is set to `true`.

 Setting `CountersRefreshInterval` too low (order of seconds) can cause Telegraf to create a high CPU load.

 Set to `0s` to disable periodic refreshing.

+Example:
+`CountersRefreshInterval=1m`

 #### PreVistaSupport